gokulnpc/gemininychackathon/README.md

 - No login required — auth is bypassed in Docker mode, you land directly in the app.
 - Generated videos are saved to a Docker volume (`outputs_data`) and served at `http://localhost:8000/outputs/...`, persisted across restarts.
-- The `timeline-render-worker` (headless Chromium renderer) starts automatically and is only accessible internally.
+- `timeline-render-worker` (headless Chromium) starts automatically — internal only, no host port needed.

-> **Note:** The first build takes ~5–10 minutes (installs Python deps, pnpm deps, builds Next.js, pulls Chromium).
+> **Note:** First build takes ~5–10 minutes (Python deps, pnpm, Next.js, Chromium).
 Subsequent starts use Docker's layer cache.

 ---